ETAIN 5G Scientist

 Contribute to developing collective exposure maps across the EU

-2) The network signal quality allows us to estimate the output power of the mobile phone.
-This information can be used to estimate the personal RF-EMF dose of the app users.
+2) Estimating your personal RF-EMF dose from using your device: The network signal quality allows us to estimate the output power of the mobile phone.
+Based on this, an estimation of your personal RF-EMF dose is made.

-• The app measures the signal quality of your mobile and WiFi networks and converts it into electric field strengths using calibration functions.
-This video shows how we derive calibration functions:
+The app measures the signal quality of your mobile and WiFi networks and converts it into electric field strengths using calibration functions.

 Here are all details explained in a scientific paper: https://open-research-europe.ec.europa.eu/articles/4-206